Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Relationship Manager

-Stephanie joined the Australian Network on Disability as a Relationship Manager in May 2021.
+Stephanie joined the Australian Network on Disability (AND) as a Relationship Manager in May 2021.
 Stephanie’s background has been predominantly in the health and care sector having held roles with a strong focus on engaging a wide range of stakeholders and driving sustainable business growth.

 Prior to AND, Stephanie worked at Bupa where she was involved in number of initiatives across both the health services and health insurance businesses over the last 5 years.
 Across this time some of the key pieces of work included the project management of new and rebranded Bupa Dental practices, development and delivery of bespoke training and onboarding, continuous improvement processes within the referral space and led the design and execution of their aged care referral program.